Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-YCSB.md

 In this example, metrics are very instable.
 Metrics are fetched every 30 seconds.
 This is too coarse for such a quick example.

-## Perform Execution Benchmark
+## Use Persistent Storage

-The default behaviour of bexhoma is that several different settings of the loading component are compared.
+The default behaviour of bexhoma is that the database is stored inside the ephemeral storage of the Docker container.
-We might only want to benchmark the workloads of YCSB in different configurations and have a fixed loading phase.

-For performing the experiment we can run the [ycsb file](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/blob/master/ycsb.py).
+If your cluster allows dynamic provisioning of volumes, you might request a persistent storage of a certain type (storageClass) and size.

 Example:
 ```
-python ycsb.py -ms 1 -tr \
+nohup python ycsb.py -ms 1 -tr \
   -sf 1 \
   --workload a \
   -dbms PostgreSQL \